Yandex Cloud

 • SSD: Fast network drive; SSD network block storage.

 • Non-replicated SSD: Network drive with enhanced performance achieved by eliminating redundancy.
-You can only change the size of this type of disk in 93 GB increments.
+You can only change the size of this disk type in 93 GB increments.

 Alert